koverchik/Astream/README.md

 # Astream

-You can use app for create audio or video stream.
-Create event in calendar and app notification you about event before 15 minutes.
-You can see current strems on map and you can attached to stream.
+You can use the app for creating audio or video stream.
+Create an event in the calendar and app notification you about the event before 15 minutes.
+You can see current streams on the map and you can be attached to the stream. to stream.

 ## How to install the app